IRIS: Intrinsic Reward Image Synthesis: Conclusion

 \section{Conclusion}

-In this paper, we proposed \iris, a method that optimizes text-to-image models by leveraging negative self-certainty (NSC) as an intrinsic reward.
+In this paper, we proposed \iris, which improves text-to-image models by leveraging negative self-certainty (NSC) as an intrinsic reward to maximize.
 Unlike RLHF or RLVF, our method doesn't need any human labeling or domain specific verifier, making it more scalable and easily generalizable to various domains.
-Our key intuition comes from the observation that less self-confident T2I models are more likely to generate visually rich and colorful images.
-Experiments demonstrate that \iris achieves results comparable to verifiable external rewards, and even better results in the initial learning.
-Our work shows that contrary to the popular belief that higher self-confidence is generally beneficial for language reasoning, lower self-confidence encourages the generation of more visually rich and colorful images.
-Our work highlights the different roles of self-confidence in different modalities, offering a potential guideline for the development of future multimodal generative models.
+Empirical results demonstrate that applying IRIS to autoregressive T2I models achieves performance superior to those trained by individual external rewards and matching those trained by ensemble external rewards across diverse metrics.
+Our work highlights the different roles of self-certainty in different tasks, offering a potential guideline for the development of future multimodal generative models.